 As life goes on, it is often not just hunger that drives us to eat.
 Social, emotional, and environmental factors work their way into our relationship with food.
-And unfortunately, as Katie discussed in her recent blog post, so do guilt, judgment, and labels like “good” and “bad.”
+And unfortunately, so do guilt, judgment, and labels like “good” and “bad.”
 I think that maintaining an intuitive and forgiving relationship with food is a challenge for most, whether the relationship is officially “disordered” or not.
 Movements such as health at every size (HAES) and intuitive eating encourage people to begin to move closer to the simpler relationship with food that I’ve observed in my son.

 In the case of eating disorders, the process of feeding one’s self moves beyond the complexity of what most of us experience in our daily relationship with food.
 With a myriad of potential causes and triggers, the eating disorder highjacks the brain and body in more ways than one.
 Thoughts and perceptions become distorted, hunger cues become erratic or in some cases nonexistent, and levels of key neurotransmitters and hormones are affected.
 Depression and anxiety commonly run alongside the eating disorder.
 The result is a serious, sometimes life-threatening illness that couldn’t be further removed from the pure relationship with food we are all born with.